Last updated 8th February 2021

 This version was last updated on 8 February 2021 and historic versions can be obtained by contacting us.

-We are IQBlade Limited (a company incorporated and registered in England and Wales with company number 10214773), whose registered office is at Maxwell House, Liverpool Innovation Park, 360 Edge Lane, Liverpool L7 9NJ (the “Company” or “we” or “us”).
+We are IQBlade Limited (a company incorporated and registered in England and Wales with company number 12275817), whose registered office is at Redwood 2, Crockford Lane, Chineham Business Park, Basingstoke, Hampshire RG24 8WQ (the “Company” or “we” or “us”).

-The Company and personal information: We are committed to lawful, fair and transparent processing of all personal information about our employees, customers, suppliers and other third parties during the course of our business activities.
-We will always comply with any applicable data protection legislation and we will ensure that collection and use of personal information is carried out in accordance with applicable data protection laws.
-The main law governing data protection is the General Data Protection Regulation (Regulation (EU) 2016/679 of 27 April 2016) known as the “GDPR”.
+The Company and personal data: We are committed to lawful, fair and transparent processing of all personal data about our employees, customers, suppliers, individuals who appear on our database and other individuals whose data we process during the course of our business activities.
+We will always comply with any applicable data protection legislation and we will ensure that our collection and use of personal data is carried out in accordance with applicable data protection laws.
+The main law governing data protection is the Data Protection Act 2018 (the “DPA”).

 - Date of birth

-- Information about your use of our website or other information and communications systems
+- Information about your use of our website, our service or other information and communications systems.

 - Details of your visits to our website including, but not limited to, traffic data, Internet Protocol addresses, location data, weblogs and other communication data, whether this is required for our own administrative purposes or otherwise and the resources that you access.